redhat-cop/openshift-management/jobs/README.md

 #### Setup

-The `cronjob-ldap-group-sync` template creates several objects in OpenShift.
+The `cronjob-ldap-group-sync.yml` template creates several objects in OpenShift.

 * A custom `ClusterRole` that defines the proper permissions to do a group sync
 * A `ServiceAccount` we will use to run the group sync
 * A `ClusterRoleBinding` that maps the `ServiceAccount` to the `ClusterRole`
-* A `ConfigMap` containing the `LDAPSyncConfig` [configuration file](https://docs.openshift.com/container-platform/latest/install_config/syncing_groups_with_ldap.html#configuring-ldap-sync).
+* A `ConfigMap` containing the `LDAPSyncConfig` [configuration file](https://docs.openshift.com/container-platform/latest/install_config/syncing_groups_with_ldap.html#configuring-ldap-sync) and optional whitelist configuration.
+* A `Secret` containing the LDAP bind password
 * A `CronJob` to run the LDAP Sync on a schedule

 To instantiate the template, run the following.